Testament (1983 film): Background

-Testament was based upon a three-page short story written by Carol Amen, an American writing teacher who had the story published in the August 1981 issue of Ms. Magazine.
+Testament was based upon a three-page short story written by Carol Amen, an American writing teacher whose story was published in the August 1981 issue of Ms. Magazine.
 Kyle Raymond Fitzpatrick of Los Angeles Review of Books traced Amen's story to a number of other 1980s periodical publications, stating, "The appearance of Amen’s “The Last Testament” in [Ms. Magazine] was actually a reprint: the story originally ran in the September 1980 issue of the St. Anthony Messenger, an Ohio-based religious magazine published by the Franciscan Friars, with a circulation of roughly 350,000 in the 1980s.
-The story was written 14 years prior to the movie’s release, according to a feature on Amen that appeared in The San Francisco Examiner in October 1983."
+The story was written 14 years prior to the movie's release, according to a feature on Amen that appeared in The San Francisco Examiner in October 1983."

 Amen died from cancer in 1987; according to an article in The Los Angeles Times released one week before her death, "Mrs. Amen taught writing at area adult schools and colleges.
 She wrote a three-page story she called “Last Testament” that appeared in print in 1981.
 It described a family in a small Northern California town and how it coped in the aftermath of a nuclear explosion."